Black Philanthropy Landing Page

 Celebrating Black generosity and a love of humanity

-Arizona State University would not be the place it is today without the generosity of Black donors.
-Their work, past and present, has impacted countless lives and continues to do so.
-This year, ASU is participating in Black Philanthropy Month to honor their impact.
+Arizona State University owes much of its success to the generosity of Black donors.
+Their contributions, both past and present, have touched countless lives and continue to make a significant impact.
+This August, the ASU Foundation is proud to participate in Black Philanthropy Month.

-Although Black individuals are often depicted as recipients of aid and not as philanthropists, Black households are a leading force in giving that uplifts communities.
-Black Philanthropy Month was founded in 2011 to correct these misrepresentations, celebrating Black generosity and promoting equity in funding.
-Today, Black Philanthropy Month reaches 19 million people across 60 countries.
+Black households are a driving force in charitable giving that strengthens communities.
+Black Philanthropy Month, established in 2011, aims to celebrate Black generosity and promote equity in funding.
+Today, the initiative reaches 19 million people across 60 countries.

 Atllas Hopkins